Winter Storm Warning issued for Bighorn Canyon, Southern Big Horn by NWS - NewsBreak

 Winter Storm Warning issued for Bighorn Canyon, Southern Big Horn by NWS

-Effective: 2021-10-12 20:13:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
+Effective: 2021-10-13 02:24:00 MDT Expires: 2021-10-13 18:00:00 MDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: If you must travel, keep an extra flashlight, food, and water in your vehicle in case of an emergency.
 For the latest road conditions, call 5 1 1.
-Additional graphics for this hazard can be found at http://www.weather.gov/billings Target Area: Bighorn Canyon; Southern Big Horn WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 PM MDT WEDNESDAY * WHAT...Periods of snow.
-Additional snow accumulations of 1 to 3 inches through tonight.
-Snow decreasing Wednesday. * WHERE...In Wyoming, Sheridan Foothills.
-In Montana, Southern Big Horn and Bighorn Canyon. * WHEN...Until 6 PM MDT Wednesday. * IMPACTS...Roads, and especially bridges and overpasses, will be slushy and slick at times with reduced visibility.
+Additional graphics for this hazard can be found at http://www.weather.gov/billings Target Area: Bighorn Canyon; Southern Big Horn WINTER STORM WARNING REMAINS IN EFFECT UNTIL 6 PM MDT THIS EVENING * WHAT...Periods of snow.
+Additional snow accumulations of up to 2 inches through this morning.
+Snow decreasing this afternoon.
+Winds gusting as high as 35 mph. * WHERE...In Wyoming, Sheridan Foothills.
+In Montana, Southern Big Horn and Bighorn Canyon. * WHEN...Until 6 PM MDT this evening. * IMPACTS...Roads, and especially bridges and overpasses, will be slushy and slick at times with reduced visibility.
 Power outages are possible.alerts.weather.gov

 Comments / 0